Glavo/log4j-patch/README.md

 You can add it to the classpath by yourself, or you can use javaagent to inject it automatically.

+It will disable JNDI lookup and avoid RCE vulnerabilities.

+It is compatible with all versions of log4j2.

 ### Use Java Agent

 First, download the agent jar: [log4j-patch-agent-1.0.jar](https://github.com/Glavo/log4j-patch/releases/download/1.0/log4j-patch-agent-1.0.jar).